-From children to adults, those with an unwavering need to explore are sure to discover more at The Kahala Resort and Spa on the Hawaiian Island of Oahu.
-Just minutes from Waikiki in a world all its own, the serene setting at The Kahala inspires learning, creativity, and connection.
+From children to adults, those with an unwavering need to explore are sure to discover more at The Kahala Hotel & Resort on the Hawaiian Island of Oahu.
+Just minutes from Waikiki in a world all its own, the serene setting at The Kahala inspires learning, creativity, and connection

 Say Aloha to the true Hawaiian locals.
 The Kahala’s crystal blue water lagoon is home to many including tropical fish, sea turtles, and a family of playful Atlantic Bottlenose dolphins.
 Watch these beautiful creatures swim through the resort or catch a feeding, but few experiences are more memorable than a face-to-face dolphin encounter.
 Together with Dolphin Quest, The Kahala creates an experience that gives you a glimpse into the life of a dolphin, bringing vacation dreams to life.
 The Wee Family, Fins, and Fun package brings parents and children 4 years and under to the dock for a meet-and-greet while the Family Swim Program is a fun opportunity for your ‘ohana,’ Hawaiian for family, to meet our dolphin ohana.
 Immersive programs invite dolphin lovers to be a trainer for a day or week, learning about their diets, habits, health, and more.